Chargify provides the ability to define taxes that are collected when a user subscribes to your product.

 The General Tax allows you to apply a percentage rate tax on a specific geographic region.
 The region may be as broad as an entire country or as specific as a state/province.
 A typical use case for this type would be defining US Sales Tax for a specific state.

 European Union – Value Added Tax

 The EU VAT type works just like the General Tax, with a few distinctions:

 - Tax Rules can only be defined on the country level, not state/province

-- EU customers are given the ability to opt out of the tax on the hosted pages if they provide a valid VAT number (Note: only customers outside of your own country are allowed to opt out.)
+- EU customers are given the ability to opt out of the tax on the Public Pages if they provide a valid VAT number (Note: only customers outside of your own country are allowed to opt out.)